yash-desai-naik/composio-agno-fastapi/fastapi-server/curl_examples.md

 This document provides examples of how to use the Composio Agno API endpoints using curl commands.

+## Usage Flow

+1. **Create User**: First, create a user profile in the system
+2. **Connect Apps**: Connect required apps before using their functionality
+3. **Chat Interaction**: Start interacting with the system through chat
+   - The system will remember user preferences and context
+   - Each interaction helps build a better understanding of the user

 ## User Management

 ### Create a New User